 There are a vast number of written routines for the Cups and Balls.
-We carry a wide selection of books on the Cups and Balls, published for magicians, that are readily available, and new material is being published constantly.
 All one really needs in order to learn the Cups and Balls is the desire to do so, and the commitment to researching published routines, practicing them, and rehearsing them.
 Learning from books has two distinct advantages.
 The first being that you can leave a book open to an illustration or paragraph that is describing a move while you are practicing it.
 The second is that you will naturally develop your own handling of a move as you understood it from a written description or illustration, and the way YOU do it may be different from the way the author did it.
 It may be better!

 See also: Cups and Balls Anatomy